TCP/IP Model(4 Layers)

 Unilke bits, frames have a defined structure and can be used for error detection, control plane activities and so forth.

-Layer 2 equipments: switches, bridges, network cards.
+Layer 2 Devices: switches, bridges, network interface cards.
 They use the headers of the packet to determine where it goes.

 - unicast: sending frames from one node to a single other node.